From Syria to Ukraine, social media opens up warfare

 Shot from ground level and often at close range, such videos can often yield more information than even overhead satellite or aerial reconnaissance footage.

-Intelligence agencies and major governments have been paying more attention, particularly since being blindsided by the 2011 “Arab Spring” revolts primarily organized over platforms such as Facebook and Twitter.
+Intelligence agencies and major governments have been paying more attention, particularly since being blindsided by the 2011 “Arab Spring” revolts primarily organised over platforms such as Facebook and Twitter.

 After the MH17 incident, U.S. officials pointed to a pre-incident YouTube video of a SA-11 missile system in separatist hands as one of the major pieces of evidence linking them to the attack.
 But U.S. officials had not highlighted that video before the incident.